What is the best AI code editor in 2026?

 ToolStarting pricePower tierContext windowBest for

-GitHub Copilot$10/month (Pro)$39/month (Pro+, unlocks Claude Opus 4.6 and GPT-5)~128K tokensTeams in the GitHub ecosystem; evaluate at $39, not $10
+GitHub Copilot$10/month (Pro, paused for new sign-ups)$39/month (Pro+, unlocks Claude Opus 4.7 and GPT-5.4)~128K tokensTeams in the GitHub ecosystem; evaluate at $39, not $10

-Cursor$20/month (Pro)$60/month (Pro+), $200/month (Ultra)200K tokensComplex, multi-file development with multi-model task routing; VS Code-native (JetBrains Early Access, real-world reports are mixed)
+Cursor$20/month (Pro)$60/month (Pro+), $200/month (Ultra)200K tokensComplex, multi-file development with multi-model task routing; VS Code-native (JetBrains still in Early Access)

-Windsurf$15/month (Pro)$200/month (Max)200K tokensBeginners and autonomous agentic workflows
+Windsurf$20/month (Pro, raised from $15 in March 2026)$200/month (Max)200K tokensBeginners and autonomous agentic workflows

-Claude Code$20/month (Pro)$100/month (Max)1,000,000 tokensTerminal-native, legacy migrations, reasoning-heavy tasks
+Claude Code$20/month (Pro)$100/month (Max 5x), $200/month (Max 20x)1,000,000 tokensTerminal-native, legacy migrations, reasoning-heavy tasks

 Free tiers exist for all five tools.
 “Starting price” reflects the first paid tier, not the tier where the tool’s AI features become genuinely powerful.
 That distinction matters for Copilot especially.

-Category 1: Price of AI Code editors
+Category 1: Price

-Pricing breakdown of AI code editors
+Pricing breakdown

 ToolFree tierStarterPower userTeam/enterprise